Find out what some of our graduates are doing today in pursuing their successful careers.

 Something else to consider is that there are many people driving motorcycles every day.
 There will be a need for qualified technicians and mechanics to work on bikes as long as people are out there cruising!

 Once technicians have gained experience in the industry, they have the potential to pursue other career opportunities.
 These might include management positions or roles that are more customer-service

 oriented, like service writer.

-Two MMI campus locations offer motorcycle technician training: Phoenix, Arizona, and Orlando, Florida.
-Classes start every six
+Two campus locations offer motorcycle technician training: MMI Phoenix (Arizona) and MMI Orlando (Florida).
+Classes start every

 You can graduate in just 42 weeks with the skills and experience needed for an entry-level career in the industry.
 Visit our program page to learn more.